 Email marketing personalization is a journey, not a destination.

-Therefore, you must consistently come up with ways of offering value to your audience that align with your business goals.
+Therefore, you must consistently develop ways of offering value to your audience that align with your business goals.

 And if you want to level up your email marketing performance, you should check out AMP emails by Mailmodo.